mshamilkhan/Mini-Lang-Compiler-C-plus-plus/README.md

-<h1>PILOT PROGRAMMING LANGUAGE SYNTAX DOCUMENTATION</h1>
+<h1>Mini Lang PROGRAMMING LANGUAGE SYNTAX DOCUMENTATION</h1>

-*(The syntax of pilot programming language has very high resemblance to the english language , which makes it very easy to read and very beginner friendly)*
+*(The syntax of Mini Lang programming language has very high resemblance to the english language , which makes it very easy to read and very beginner friendly)*

 **COMMENTS**